silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ## Web server hardware requirements

 Hardware requirements vary widely depending on the traffic to your website, the complexity of its logic (i.e., PHP), and its size (i.e., database.)
 By default, all pages are dynamic, and thus access both the database and execute PHP code to generate.
 SilverStripe can cache full pages and segments of templates to dramatically increase performance.

 A typical website page on a conservative single CPU machine (e.g., Intel 2Ghz) takes roughly 300ms to generate.
 This comfortably allows over a million page views per month.
 Caching and other optimisations can improve this by a factor of ten or even one hundred times.
 SilverStripe CMS can be used in multiple-server architectures to improve scalability and redundancy.

+For more information on how to scale SilverStripe see the [Performance](../../developer_guides/performance/) Gluide.

 ## Client side (CMS) requirements

 SilverStripe CMS is designed to work well with Google Chrome, Mozilla Firefox and Internet Explorer 8+.
 We aim to provide satisfactory experiences in Apple Safari.
 SilverStripe CMS works well across Windows, Linux, and Mac operating systems.

-## End user requirements ##
+## End user requirements

 SilverStripe CMS is designed to make excellent, standards-compliant websites that are compatible with a wide range of industry standard browsers and operating systems.
 A competent developer is able to produce websites that meet W3C guidelines for HTML, CSS, JavaScript, and accessibility, in addition to meeting specific guildelines, such as e-government requirements.